tepesalexandru/quartz/content/Research/NextJS/NextJS - Episode 3.md

 - Optimizing your images with a third-party tool or library
 - Only loading images when they enter the viewport

-NextJS lifts removes thirs hurdle by offering a custom React component that takes care of all of those, the `Image` component.
+NextJS removes this hurdle by offering a custom React component that takes care of all of those, the `Image` component.

 🎬 *Close slides*